WordPress Login - Brute Force Attack

 htpasswd -c /home/username/.wpadmin john

-You would then be prompted to enter the password you wish to use for the username "john" in order to access the wp-login page.
+You would then be prompted to enter the password you wish to use for the username "john" to access the wp-login page.
 You can then log into the wp-admin interface as you normally would.
-There are many other online tools that can be used to convert standard passwords to encrypted for this purpose.
+Many other online tools can be used to convert standard passwords to encrypted for this purpose.

 Step 2: Update the .htaccess File